How Iran raised Hormuz stakes by capturing ships

 Then, on Wednesday, the US military intercepted at least three Iranian-flagged tankers in Asian waters, the Reuters news agency reported, and was said to be redirecting them away from their positions near India, Malaysia and Sri Lanka.

-While a ceasefire between the US and Iran is in place, the attacks, capture and interceptions of ships by both sides points to an ongoing naval war still playing out in the Strait of Hormuz, through which about 20 percent of global oil and liquefied natural gas (LNG) supplies are shipped during peacetime.
+While a ceasefire between the US and Iran is in place, the attacks, capture, and interceptions of ships by both sides point to an ongoing naval war still playing out in the Strait of Hormuz, through which about 20 percent of global oil and liquefied natural gas (LNG) supplies are shipped during peacetime.

 Has Iran’s capture of foreign-flagged ships raised the stakes in the strait even more?

-Here’s what we know about Iran and the US have step by step ratcheted up tensions in the strait.
+Here’s what we know about how Iran and the US have, step by step, ratcheted up tensions in the strait.

 Who controls the Strait of Hormuz?